 To make pastry:

 Step 2 - Roll out pastry on greaseproof paper with a rolling pin (it will be hard to roll as small bits flake off, the greaseproof paper is the best thing to combat this) and roll out pastry to fit pie tin.
 Carefully lift pastry into greased pie dish.
 I found it difficult to get the fluted edge as I couldn't roll the pastry out enough so if you want to get the edge which always looks nicer, roll out your remaining pastry and then cut into 1cms strips, Pinch the strips together down the length of the

 To make filling:

 Step 1 - Boil sweet potato whole in skin for 40 to 50 minutes, or until done.
 Run cold water over the sweet potato, and slip off the skins.

-2. Break apart sweet potato in the bowl of an electric with a fork, it will be mushy so this will be easy.
+Step 2 - Break apart sweet potato in the bowl of an electric with a fork, it will be mushy so this will be easy.
 Add the butter, and mix well with mixer.
 Stir in sugar, milk, eggs, nutmeg, cinnamon and vanilla.
 Beat on medium speed until mixture is smooth.
 Pour filling into an unbaked pie crust.
 Brush pastry edges with milk wash.

-3. Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
+Step 3 - Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until knife inserted in center comes out clean.
 Pie will be puffed up but will sink down as it cools.